padlanau/foundry-cheatsheet/README.md

 # foundry-cheatsheet

 ## :beginner: Introduction
 A lightweight starter repository for learning and experimenting with Foundry, a blazing-fast, portable, and modular toolkit for Ethereum development.
 This project includes setup guides, example contracts, and test scripts to help you quickly build and test smart contracts using Forge and Cast.

-This repository is still under development — updates and improvements are ongoing.
+This repository is still under development — updates and improvements are ongoing. (links below are temporary)

 ## :blue_book: Getting Started